amirouche/socialite/README.md

-# socialiter - wanna be private-first social network
+# socialiter - wanna be something

 **step-by-step**